Lincoln Elementary School

 Learning New Skills

 Every semester, youth select enrichment electives to gain exposure to new learning experiences that include team sports (soccer/flag football/relay), arts and media (arts & crafts/yearbook), and cooking (multi ethnic and culture), performing arts (theater/drama).
-The workshops incorporate character and community building with the underlying themes of leadership, empathy, cultural sensitivity and
+The workshops incorporate character and community building with the underlying themes of leadership, empathy, cultural sensitivity and social responsibility.

 Creating a Caring Community